opengeospatial/HY_Features/spec_draft.md

 The HY_Aquifer class defines the existence of the containing unit wherein groundwater may be accumulated, understood as groundwater reservoir.
 The segmentation of aquifer is not in the scope of the HY_Features conceptual model.
 HY_Aquifer  carries one association: well.

 The HY_Well class provides the concept of a well that may be used for discharge as well as recharge of water.
 The geometric representation of the well may vary with an application and needs to be defined with implementation.
-HY_Well  carries one association: wellLocation, which allows to locate the well in the network of basins.
+HY_Well  carries one association: wellLocation, which allows to locate the well in the network of catchments.